 - Chromium - there are many studies recording the association between chromium and depression.

-- Essential fatty acids - such as omega 3 fish oils - have been shown to help balance moods
+- Essential fatty acids - such as omega-3 fish oils have been shown to help balance mood.

-- St John’s Wort - a herbal remedy that helps to gently raise serotonin levels.
-St John’s Wort has been used traditionally for low moods
+- St John’s Wort - a herbal remedy that helps to gently raise serotonin levels, St John’s Wort has been used traditionally for low mood.

 - 5-HTP - an amino acid that increases production of serotonin in the brain.

 - A multi-vitamin and mineral complex - can help support individuals with poor nutritional status.

 - Phenylalanine/tyrosine - helps to maintain motivation and drive.

 - Magnesium - requirement increases 5 to 6-fold in times of stress.

 - Vitamin C - is significantly depleted during the stress response.